-- Native tree planting around the site.
-This provides an attractive setting for the development and adds to the existing landscape infrastructure. - Native hedge planting to boundaries provides a food source and nesting opportunities for birds. - Shrub planting including species known for wildlife value.
-This softens building frontages and enhances biodiversity. - The inclusion of wildflower meadow area to the SUDS features and around the site generally provides further ecological benefits and enhances the external environment.
+- Native tree planting.
+This provides an attractive setting for the development and adds to the existing landscape infrastructure nearby. - Native hedge planting to west boundary provides a food source and nesting opportunities for birds. - Shrub planting including species known for wildlife value.
+This softens building frontages and enhances biodiversity. - The inclusion of rain garden planting to the SUDS feature provides further ecological benefits and enhances the external environment.